 'the expected profit included in future premiums' means the expected present value of future cash-flows which result from the inclusion in technical provisions of premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future, but that may not be received.
 The non-receipt of premiums shall be for any reason, regardless of the legal or contractual rights of the policy holder to discontinue the policy, other than because the insured event has occurred.

+'mortgage insurance' means credit insurance that provides cover to lenders in case their mortgage loans default.

+'regulated undertaking' has the same meaning as 'regulated entity' under Article 2(4) of Directive 2002/87/EC;

+'non-regulated undertaking' means any undertaking other than those listed in Article 2(4) of Directive 2002/87/EC;

 CHAPTER IX